jorgego11/ibp-installation/rancher/multi-node-install/README.md

     export KUBECONFIG=$PWD/kube_config_rancher-cluster.yml
     ```

-11) Followed instructions for [initializing Helm](https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-init/) and [installing Rancher](https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-rancher/) on the Kubernetes cluster.
+11) Followed instructions for [installing Rancher using Helm](https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-rancher/) on the Kubernetes cluster.
 Make sure you select the **stable** Helm chart repository.
 Also, as part of the Rancher installation, for the SSL configuration, I used the `Rancher Generated Certificates` option (`ingress.tls.source=rancher`).
 See [here](https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-rancher/#choose-your-ssl-configuration) for further details.
+Please note that you will need to install `cert-manager`.
 Finally, regarding the `hostname` argument for the Rancher installation, I used the hostname of the load balancer:

     ```
-    helm install rancher-latest/rancher \
+    helm install rancher rancher-stable/rancher \
-        --name rancher \
         --namespace cattle-system \
         --set hostname=<load balancer hostname>
     ```

 12) Before proceeding any further, verified that the state of created cluster was `Active` (the name Rancher assigns to this cluster is `local`).
 This may take up to 10 minutes.
 You can check the state of the cluster by visiting the Rancher web console, which should be found at `https://<load balancer hostname>`.
+If after waiting over 10 minutes the cluster is not active yet, then this workaround should do the trick: https://github.com/rancher/rancher/issues/16213#issuecomment-561851122

 13) Once Rancher was up and running and the cluster was `Active`, I added the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) as a storage class to the K8s cluster: